Geena Rocero: Career

 Rocero was discovered by a fashion photographer in a restaurant on the Lower East Side of Manhattan when she was 21 years old.
 She was then signed to NEXT Model Management and spent 12 years modeling for international swimsuit and beauty editorials, earning herself a large fan base.

-She has been modeling for twelve years.
-She made history as the first trans woman to be part of the Iconic 2020 Playboy Playmates of the Year.
-Rocero Playboy article is nominated for a 2020 GLAAD Media Award for Outstanding Magazine Article.
+She made history as the first trans woman to be part of the iconic Playboy Playmates of the Year in 2020.

 In 2014, Rocero was featured on the fifth anniversary cover of C☆NDY magazine along with 13 other transgender women: Janet Mock, Carmen Carrera, Laverne Cox, Isis King, Gisele Alicea (Gisele Xtravaganza), Leyna Ramous, Dina Marie, Nina Poon, Juliana Huxtable, Niki M'nray, Pêche Di, Carmen Xtravaganza and Yasmine Petty.

 Adding to her résumé in 2015, Rocero became Executive Producer of "Beautiful As I Want To Be", a digital series for Logo focused on transgender youth.
 The show spotlights young trans people, and pairs them with a coach or mentor in the trans community.
 In the first episode, Zeam, a young trans man and artist, is paired with Caitlyn Jenner.
 Jenner in the episode mentions Rocero as "the first trans person I ever met".
 Rocero has also been featured on Jenner's show I Am Cait.

 In 2016 Rocero and Tracey Norman became the first two openly transgender models to appear on the cover of an edition of Harper's Bazaar.
 She became the Playboy Playmate of the Month for August 2019.
 She was the first openly transgender Asian-Pacific Islander model to pose for Playboy magazine.

 Rocero made her directorial debut for the 2021 four-part documentary series "Caretakers," highlighting Filipino-Americans during the COVID-19 pandemic.

 Activism

 In 2014, Rocero launched Gender Proud, "an advocacy & awareness campaign that aims to advance the rights of all transgender individuals".
 On March 31, 2014, in honor of International Transgender Day of Visibility, Rocero came out as transgender while giving a TED talk in Vancouver, Canada.
 On September 19, 2014, excerpts of Rocero's TED talk were featured on NPR's TED Radio Hour podcast.

-Rocero is the founder of Gender Proud, which is a media production company that tell stories about transgender and what is means to be gender non confirming.
+Rocero is the founder of Gender Proud, which is a media production company that tell stories about transgender and what it means to be gender nonconforming.
 Rocero and her production company have produced and presented "Beautiful as I want to Be", which talks about transgender youth.
 Another film is called" Willing and Able", which talks about transgender employment and athletes.
 The two-film won a GLAAD Media award.
 She's a board member of NY LGBT Center and An Ambassador for The Stonewall.